cjhyuky/MA-XML-MIUI8-Korean/README.md

 	This is repository for MIUIAndroid MultiRom project.
 # Credits
     ingbrzy - Builder of MultiRom, Bug reports.
-    [cjhyuky] - Builder of the Korean translation team for MIUI7
+    [cjhyuky] - Extractor of the Korean translation pack from en.miui.com